 When it comes to RAID data recovery, most data recovery companies charge a premium because of the customers who use RAIDs.
 In general, RAID owners are businesses who can afford to spend more money for data recovery and often need their data back urgently.
 If you can afford the extra cost of purchasing a RAID, then you can probably afford to pay a very high cost to get back your data.

 In addition, other data recovery companies will charge you extremely high prices to “recover” the failed drive(s) in your RAID, even if they aren’t required to recover all your data.
 For example, if you have a RAID 6, and two drives have bad heads, other companies will charge you thousands of dollars to swap heads so the drives are readable.
 While we also have the ability to swap the heads, it probably won’t be necessary.

 Since many RAID types contain redundant “parity” data (including RAID-1, RAID-5, and RAID-6), replacing the heads is often an unwarranted expense.
 You’ll save a ton of money if we can rebuild your RAID using the “parity” data (which is possible in 95% of RAID cases).
 If we can’t rebuild the RAID using “parity” data, then we can swap heads and recover the other failed drive(s).

-We’ve earned more than 2000 5-star reviews from our customers and recovered over 1,700 RAID arrays since 2007, so you can rest assured that we have the tools and knowledge required to get the job done safely and quickly.
+We’ve earned more than 2000 5-star reviews from our customers and recovered over 1,900 RAID arrays since 2007.
+Rest assured, we have the tools and knowledge required to get the job done safely and quickly.

 Since we have the expertise required to manually rebuild any RAID array by hand, all we need from you is the bare hard drives from your RAID.
 By analyzing each hard drive on a sector-level, we can determine your RAID’s parameters (like disk order, stripe size, RAID type, etc.) and virtually rebuild your RAID — even if you don’t know what kind of RAID you have.

 We have successfully recovered data from practically all RAID types, including: